aerix-nl/nota/README.md

 Nota
 ====
 Nota eats your JSON + HTML template and excretes pretty PDF documents.
 Perfect for things like automating invoice generation, but not limited to.
 Nota can be used for any kind of document typesetting, layout and markup jobs, especially those that require automation and custom processing/rendering of data.
-Nota allows you to focus on the design of your template and writing the logic, while providing you a framework for previewing and debugging in the web browser, and development convenience of writing in CoffeeScript and SASS.
+Nota allows you to focus on the design of your template and writing the logic, while providing you a framework for fast previewing and debugging in the web browser, and modern development convenience of writing in CoffeeScript and SASS.

 Setup
 =====